MattJohns/ImageBook/README.md

 This may cause issues where text is not rendered cleanly due to this automatic scaling of the images that hold the page text.
 In the future there will be an option to ignore automatic scaling and render the image in exact pixel dimensions instead.
 Currently there is the option
-`'isPageKeepAspectRatio` which goes some way to counter the problem of stretching.
+`isPageKeepAspectRatio` which goes some way to counter the problem of stretching.

 ### Description